What is the Weather Like in Vanuatu in July?

 - Apply high-factor reef-safe sunscreen in regular intervals.

-- July is peak travel season in Vanuatu, coinciding with international and local school holidays, so it’s best to book flights and accommodation well in advance.
+- July is peak travel season in Vanuatu, coinciding with Australian and New Zealand school holidays, so it’s best to book flights and accommodation well in advance.

 Typical Temperatures in July